deltaswapio/deltaswap/whitepapers/0005_data_availability.md

 - The race mechanism would be too expensive at scale and hard to incentivize, since we cannot use preflight and nodes would pay for failed messages, likely unequally.
 A leader selection mechanism would have to be implemented.

-- Guardian nodes are required to maintain sufficient SOL balance in their wallets and need to be compensated and incentivized to actually submit transactions.
+- Phylax nodes are required to maintain sufficient SOL balance in their wallets and need to be compensated and incentivized to actually submit transactions.

 - Reproducing the deterministic Solana account address is complex to do client-side.